Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 Tens of millions of international migrants live in Persian Gulf countries like the UAE, many employed in sectors such as construction and hospitality or as domestic workers.
 Their cheap labor sustains the economies of the Arab region, while their remittances are often vital to supporting families back home.

 Syria, after nearly a decade of civil war, is a far less desirable destination for migrant workers, but affluent Syrian families are prepared to pay thousands of dollars to obtain a maid.
-This has fueled demand for female migrants trafficked against their will.
+This has fueled demand for trafficked female migrants.

-When asked about the trafficking of Filipinas to Syria, Paul Raymund Cortes, the Philippines’ consul general in Dubai said, “Of course we are very concerned about their plight.”
+When asked about the trafficking of Filipinas to Syria, Paul Raymund Cortes, the Philippines’ consul general in Dubai, said, “Of course we are very concerned about their plight.”
 He said migrant workers should coordinate their overseas employment with Philippine government agencies and seek their help if they “are being lured to work outside the UAE.”

 Expired tourist visas

-The Filipina women said in interviews that they arrived in the Middle East on 30-day tourist visas for the UAE, expecting it to be their final destination.
+The Filipinas said in interviews that they arrived in the Middle East on 30-day tourist visas for the UAE, expecting it to be their final destination.
 But the recruitment agencies kept them locked up until the visas expired, making employment in the UAE no longer possible.

 “The accommodation was dirty.
 There were more than 20 women in my room, and we slept on the floor,” Arejola said.
 “Our phones were confiscated.”